Adel-aa/pic/README.md

 Acknowledgements
 Kaggle for providing the avocado prices dataset.
 The Google Data Analytics Professional Certificate team for the comprehensive training and resources.

+📧 Contact Me: Have questions or need assistance?
+Feel free to reach out to us at adel0alaa14@gmail.com.
+We're here to support you on your learning journey!